0x4447-office/0x4447_webpage_consulting/_posts/2020-07-17-cloudformation-tips-and-tricks.md

 # Good naming and description

 Since we are on the parameters topic, I highly recommend making sure all your parameters have simple, clear names that explain what to expect from them.
-Add as many details of the description as you can, even if the description is that you can just copy and paste in the input field.
+You can add as many details of the description as you would like, even if the description is just a copy and paste of the input field.
+The purpose of this is to have a clear description with your default parameters in the description itself, which gives you a reference to the parameters.
 If you don't have a good description, then when you come back months after you made the stack and have to deploy it in another account, then you won't remember what parameters are needed for the stack.

 # Do not rename the resources